tolinwei/tube-vim/README.md

 ### For OS X
 1. (Optional) Strongly recommend to install [iTerm2](https://iterm2.com/index.html) ([direct link](https://iterm2.com/downloads/stable/iTerm2_v2_0.zip)) as Terminal replacement since this repo includes color scheme spesifically for it, and you can enjoy more features not only [here](https://iterm2.com/features.html)

-2. Run the following command to install the environment automatically
+2. Run the following command to install the environment automatically.
      ```
      bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install.sh)
      ```

-3. Change the color scheme for Terminal or iTerm2 depends on which one you're using
+3. Change the color scheme for Terminal or iTerm2 depends on which one you're using.
     + For Terminal

         <img src="https://raw.githubusercontent.com/tolinwei/tube-vim/master/preview/terminal.png" alt="terminal preference" width="400" />